datenstrom/community/README.md

 ## How to work with us

 We focus on people.
 Not on technical details and lots of features.
 There are many ways to become active in our community.
-Think about what you want to do and what would make your life easier.
+Think about what you want to do and what would make life easier.
 First make it work, then make it better.
 [See tips for working together](https://github.com/datenstrom/community/discussions/760) and [unanswered discussions](https://github.com/datenstrom/community/discussions?discussions_q=is%3Aunanswered+sort%3Adate_created).

 ## Acknowledgements